s-londono/java-lab/notebooks/basics/threading.md

 > threads that would already accept whatever "default" behavior the system provided.

 Shutdown Hooks can also come handy.
 These are threads that get executed when the application starts to shut down.
-Note how by using join, we can pause the Shutdown Hook and wait for the Main thread to terminate.
-This is useful to detect cases where the application hung while terminating.
+Note how invoking join on the main thread delays the termination of the JVM for the specified number of milliseconds.
+This is because the main thread won't die until all Shutdown Hooks have finished.

 ```java
 public static void main(String[] args) {